josephrhobbs/personal-website/source/about.md

 I have a great deal of respect for the countless inspired mathematicians, computer scientists, and engineers who are building generative models for language, images, and video.
 However, I also hold myself to the highest standard of accountability, ownership, and accuracy in everything to which I claim authorship.
 Powerful as they may be, generative models can make mistakes... and even more so, using them to digitally "ghostwrite" content is a highly damaging activity and degrades the essentially human activity of writing.
 For this reason, it is my decision and my guarantee that __generative models are not used__ for creating, copyediting, or proofreading written content on my website.

-You are welcome to learn more about my position on this by reading ["On Generative Models"](/on-generative-models).
+You are welcome to learn more about my position on this by reading my short essay ["On Generative Models"](/on-generative-models).

 ## Credits